malcolm-kee/malcolm-kee/apps/v2/src/content/workshop/react-testing/02-test-framework/test-framework.md

 ## Test Runner

 The first tool that we need is test runner.
-A test runner is a uility that allows you to declare your test, which will be executed and the result of the test will be displayed.
+A test runner is a utility that allows you to declare your test, which will be executed and the result of the test will be displayed.

 Consider the following code: